Before you come to buy

 - Vehicle details – A printout will be placed on the windscreen identifying key information such as make, model, documentation and also any important declarations (please read these carefully).
 There may also be a condition report or BCA Assured mechanical report (if applicable).

-- Vehicle exterior / interior - It is the buyers responsibility to check the vehicles overall exterior condition - paintwork, trim, tyres - and the interior e.g. seats and carpets before the sale.
+- Vehicle exterior / interior - The majority of vehicles are graded prior to the sale, you can find out more about grading here.
+It is the buyers responsibility to check the vehicles overall exterior condition - paintwork, trim, tyres - and the interior e.g. seats and carpets before the sale.
 All of our vehicles will be available for external visual inspection approximately 1 hour prior to the sale and internal visual inspection just before the vehicle is driven through the hall.
 However, please be aware we do not offer test drive facilities due to health and safety regulations.

 - Service history – Information relating to service history will be included on the vehicle information sheet displayed on the windscreen of the vehicle.
 The auctioneer may also announce the service history information, along with details of whether services were carried out at a main dealer (often referred to as franchised dealer) or other source.
 The presence of a service history does not indicate that manufacturer recommended service intervals have been met or that manufacturer recommended work has been carried out.